mauricio-santos-deel/b2w-hell-triangle/README.md

   * 2 points to 8 position inside the fourth array inside triangleArray.

 ### The solution
+The hell triangle algorithm will work in 4 steps:
+  * Check if the triangle path is already cached.
+  * If paths are not cached, genetares all possible paths for that triangle.
+The paths will be the same for triangles with the same height.
+  * Use the paths to check which one generates the bigger sum.
+  * Return the result.

 ## Testing the app
 The unit and integration tests was developed using mocha anc chai lib.
 To run the tests, on your terminal, run the command bellow, but, before running the command make sure that the app is not running.